-WIth over 1800 hundred different plant species that comprise the Begonia genus, it’s no surprise that there are a lot of variations between the various flowers in the Begonia plant family.
-Begonias come in many forms.
+With over 1,800 different plant species that comprise the Begonia genus, it’s no surprise that there are a lot of variations between the various flowers in the Begonia plant family.
+Begonias come in many forms and are a great addition to container water gardens.
 There is a lot of variation in begonia bloom colors, and leaf colors, as well as bloom sizes and leaf sizes.

 Begonia plants vary in plant size as well, and even plant types.
 Some are Wax Begonias which are especially hardy shade-loving annuals that got their name for their signature waxy sheen that appears on their foliage.
 Wax Begonias are short, compact bedding flowers that grow no higher than one foot.
 They also enjoy containers and hanging baskets.
 Wax begonias are one of the few species which prefers being in water for making roots.
 In fact, begonias have a higher chance of living when planted in water jars or vases than they do when planted in soil.

 There are also the larger plants- Tuberous Begonia varieties that sprout bright, attention-grabbing flowers and grow well in aquatic environments.
 Cane Begonia, which is popular as a houseplant, but can perform well outdoors in tropical areas.
 Canes are not fond of being grown in water, and thier blooms are small, and are often overlooked in favor of the plant’s exotic-looking foliage.
 There are small, ground cover Cane Begonia plants that grow to no more than a foot high, as well as larger Cane Begonia plants that can grow up to five feet tall when grown outdoors.Cane begonia sizes also vary due to the growing conditions provided for them.